-At protophonic, most of the mixing is done using phones, so the best is for you to buy or borrow a good set of headphones.
-Good headphones have the biggest effective dynamic range and provide the closest thing to ‘total immersion‘ by shutting out external noise.
+At protophonic, most of the mixing is done using phones, so the best is for you to buy or borrow a good set of headphones or earbuds.
+Good headphones have the biggest effective dynamic range, depth and image detail.
+They also help to attain the closest thing to ‘total immersion‘ by shutting out external noise.
 Having said that, the final-stage mixing and professional mastering are done on speakers (Genelec monitors & sub) to ensure they also sound good on stereo speakers.
 (In fact, one of the mastering engineer‘s jobs is to ensure it sounds good on just about any system.)

 Stereo or Home Entertainment System

 Sometimes it‘s fun to listen on a decent stereo system, for example if you‘re entertaining your friends.
 Make an equilateral triangle with the two speakers at the corners and your head/s at the apex.
 If you have a sub-woofer, all the better - it‘s gonna get a good workout!
 If you have a surround sound system, you can play around with your receiver‘s different DSP sound fields.
 Though largely a matter of personal preference, you‘ll probably get the best results using one of the receiver‘s stereo settings, e.g. 5 or 7-channel stereo.
 This setting spreads some of the stereo ambience to the surround speakers.
 Some receivers even have algorithms/soundfields that turn a stereo source into fairly decent surround.
 One day the Brad Lansky adventures will be remixed into proper surround sound format, taking them to the next level.

 A Word about Dynamic Range